isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The ``config-backend-pull`` command can be used to force the server to immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.
-(This command was added in Kea release 1.7.1 for both DHCPv4 and DHCPv6 servers.)
+(This command was added in Kea version 1.7.1 for both DHCPv4 and DHCPv6 servers.)

 Finally, in the configuration example above, two hook libraries are